yhekal/libreplan-Annotated/doc/src/user/en/20-acerca-de.rst

 * Adrián Pérez <aperez@igalia.com>

-Public Funding
+Public funding
 ==============

-This project currently accepts donations through the Open Collective organization <https://opencollective.com/LibrePlan>.

-Within the global scope that LibrePlan is designed for regarding planning management, a project was developed to solve some common planning problems.
+Inside the global scope that LibrePlan is designed for regarding planning management, a project was developed to solve some common planning problems.

-This project was partially financed by Xunta de Galicia, Ministerio de Industria, Turismo e Comercio, and by the European Union, Fondo Europeo de Desenvolvemento Rexional.
+This project is partially financed by Xunta de Galicia, Ministerio de Industria, Turismo e Comercio, and by the European Union, Fondo Europeo de Desenvolvemento Rexional.

 .. figure:: images/logos.png